-Urban Campus one step closer to reality
+Urban Campus becoming a reality

-UPDATE: Feb.
+Feb.
 1, 2017 - Eastern Iowa Community Colleges closed on the purchase of the buildings just after the first of the year.
 Tear out of the old building has been completed and construction will soon begin.
 We are targeted for opening to students in the Spring Semester of 2018.

 June 28, 2016